montagestudio/firefly/README.md

 * To communicate with the Digital Ocean API, you need to intall some certificates: `brew install curl-ca-bundle` (using Homebrew)
     * **You may need to edit the Vagrant file to point `provider.ca_path` to the output from the above command**
 * Run `vagrant up` (this currently deploys to Stuart's DigitalOcean account)
+* Run `vagrant ssh` to ssh into the machine
+    * Copy the environment variables from the top of `provision.sh` into the command prompt
-* Run `vagrant ssh` to ssh into the machine, then run the commented out commands at the bottom of `provision.sh`.
-Idealy this would happen automatically, but for some reason Firefly doesn't work when launched this way.
+    * Run the commented out commands at the bottom of `provision.sh`
+    * Idealy this would happen automatically, but for some reason Firefly doesn't work when launched automatically.